-The University of Tasmania was awarded more than $6.5 million in Australian Research Council funding in 2015 across a range of research areas, including marine and plant science, social science and law.
+The University of Tasmania was awarded more than $12.8 million in Australian Research Council funding in 2016.

-The University of Tasmania was awarded $8.5 million in National Health and Medical Research Council funding in 2015 across a range of research areas, including blindness, dementia and cardiovascular health, and the potential for krill oil to delay the need for knee surgery.
+The University of Tasmania was awarded just over $5 million in National Health and Medical Research Council funding in 2016 across a range of research areas, including osteoarthritis, cardiovascular health, multiple sclerosis, genotypes and emotional memory in PTSD and the epigenetics of learning and memory.